madfam-io/plinto/packages/react-native-sdk/example/README.md

-# Plinto React Native SDK Example
+# Janua React Native SDK Example

-This example app demonstrates all features of the Plinto React Native SDK including:
+This example app demonstrates all features of the Janua React Native SDK including:

 ## Features Demonstrated